ariostas-talks/2025-01-22-rse-group-meeting-wasm/slides.md

 ### WASI

 - Stands for WebAssembly System Interface
-- It is a set of POSIX-like standards for WASM
+- It is a set of interface standards for WASM
 - It moves slowly and it is still pretty limited
 - It will be very powerful in the future